IHT business relief

 - Businesses that are subject to a contract for sale or being would up, including assets subject to a Buy and Sell Agreement.

-As announced inn the Autumn Budget 2024, from April 2026, only the first £1 million will get 100% relief on the combined value of qualifying agricultural and business property.
-For qualifying assets over £1 million, relief will be given at 50%, resulting in an effective rate of 20%.
+From April 2026, 100% relief will be limited to the first £1 million of qualifying assets.
+This new £1 million limit will apply to the combined value of qualifying agricultural and business property.
+Qualifying assets over the £1 million cap will have relief restricted to 50%, resulting in an effective rate of 20%.

-Shares which aren't on recognised stock exchange, including AIM shares, will be subject to relief at 50% on the entire holding and will not count against the £1 million allowance.
+Shares which aren't listed on a recognised stock exchange, including AIM shares, will be subject to relief at 50% on the entire holding and will not count against the £1 million allowance.

 Ownership period